-PHILADELPHIA - A new rule has gone into effect this week in Philadelphia requiring chain restaurants to post warning labels next to menu items that are high in salt.
+PHILADELPHIA - A new rule has gone into effect in Philadelphia requiring chain restaurants to post warning labels next to menu items that are high in salt.

 Warnings will be shown for any menu item that has more than 2,300 milligrams, which is the recommended sodium total for an entire day.